 You can sample the tasty oranges and buy the ones you like at the festival.

 The festival is a carnival that features a lot many attractions.

 There are amusement park rides for both kids and adults.

 There is a petting zoo with many kinds of animals.
-Games, classic cars, and even stunt performers can be seen at this annual festival.
+Games, classic cars, and even stunt performers are at this annual festival.

-The San Bernardino History and Railroad Museum is located at the San Bernardino Amtrak Station.
+The San Bernardino History and Railroad Museum is at San Bernardino Amtrak Station.

 It is located in an old depot.
 The museum reveals many insights about the railroad industry and features memorabilia.